Runtime Analysis of Single- and Multi-Objective Evolutionary Algorithms for Chance Constrained Optimization Problems with Normally Distributed Random Variables: Convex Multi-Objective Evolutionary Algorithms

 We denote by $r_P(x)$ the rank of solution~$x$ with respect to population $P$ using the convex hull ranking algorithm.
 When removing an element $z$ from $P$ in Algorithm~\ref{alg:CV-EA}, then this element is chosen according to the lexicographic order with respect to $(r_P(x), v(x))$, i.e.\ an element with the highest variance from the front having the largest rank is removed.

-\ignore{In order to obtain upper bounds for the Convex $(\mu+1)$-EA, we need to establish that the algorithm maintains the extreme points as part of the population once they have been produced for increasing values of $\lambda$. }

 Let $\lambda^* \in [0,1]$ and $X$ be an arbitrary set of search points.
-Then the element $x^* \in X^*_{\lambda}$ with $x^* = \arg \max_{x \in X^*} v(x)$ is an extreme point of the convex hull of $X$ according to Definition~\ref{def:extremepoint}. \ignore{ \begin{proof} We have that $x^*$ is optimal with respect to $f_{\lambda}$ in $X$ and that it is maximal with respect to all optimal points that are optimal with respect to $f_{\lambda}$.
-Hence, by Definition \ref{def:extremepoint} it is an extreme point of the set $X$. \end{proof} } We consider the different values of $\lambda \in \Lambda$, where extreme points can change based on the order of pairs of edges.
+Then the element $x^* \in X^*_{\lambda}$ with $x^* = \arg \max_{x \in X^*} v(x)$ is an extreme point of the convex hull of $X$ according to Definition~\ref{def:extremepoint}.
+We consider the different values of $\lambda \in \Lambda$, where extreme points can change based on the order of pairs of edges.
 The following lemma shows that extreme points that are obtained with increasing $\lambda$ stay in the population.

 \begin{lemma} Assume $\mu \geq \ell+2$ and that $P$ includes the extreme points for $\lambda_0, \ldots, \lambda_q \in \Lambda$.
 Then the algorithm does not remove any of these extreme points during the run of the algorithm. \end{lemma}